Product planning: Developing the product concept

-In the product concept phase, managers generate ideas for new products by identifying certain problems that consumers face or various customers needs.
+In the product concept phase, managers generate ideas for new product development by identifying certain problems that consumers face or various customer needs.
 For example, a small computer retailer may see the need to create a computer repair division for the products it sells.
 After idea conception, managers may plan the dimensions and features of the product and develop a trial product.

 Studying the market

 The next step is engaging in a competitor analysis.
 Secondary research usually provides details on key competitors and their market share, which is the percent of total sales that they hold in the marketplace.
 The business can then determine places in which it has an advantage over the competition to identify areas of opportunity.

 Market research

 Market research is one stage of product planning and is regarded as the way to accomplish the activity though designing questions, preparing the samples, collecting data and analysing them.
 It provides significant insight into customers wants, needs, buying habits and behaviours and is a key tool used in the product planning process.
 For example, customer satisfaction information can be obtained through surveys and market research.
 The process consists of 4 components: definition, collection, analysis and interpretation.